The ABC's of skiing and snowboarding!

-Ski and learn!
-That’s what several school boards offer over 19,000 students every year, with the teaching materials and free downhill ski and snowboarding equipment they receive as part of the introductory Iniski and Inisurf programs at school.
+Slide and learn!
+That’s what several school service centres offer over 20,000 students every year, with the teaching materials and free downhill ski and snowboarding equipment they receive as part of the introductory Iniski and Inisurf programs at school.

 Every region has its own approach!